-This section includes a discussion of our operations for the three fiscal years ended August 31, 2017, 2016, and 2015.
-The following discussion and analysis provides information which management believes is relevant to an assessment and understanding of our results of operations and financial condition.
+This section includes a discussion of our operations for the three fiscal years ended August 31, 2018, 2017, and 2016.
+The following discussion and analysis provides information which management believes is relevant to an assessment and understanding of our financial condition and results of operations.
 The discussion should be read in conjunction with the Consolidated Financial Statements and the related notes thereto in Part II, Item 8 of this report and the Selected Financial Data contained in Part II, Item 6 of this report.